drewwalton19216801/gameoflife/README.md

 ## Description

-This is a simple Rust implementation of the Game of Life, a cellular automaton devised by John Horton Conway.
+This is a [Rust](https://www.rust-lang.org) implementation of the Game of Life, a cellular automaton devised by John Horton Conway.

 ## Building